atomicwhale/guides/Holesky_MEV-boost_RPsmartnode.md

 # How to enable mev-boost on Rocketpool Smart Node on Holesky
+The `mev-boost` container and relervant flags are disabled by the Rocketpool Smart Node when holesky testnet is selected.
+The guide here adds back the relervant flags for BN and add the require `mev-boost` service to docker compose to one of the existing override file.
+After applying these changes, the VC included in Rocketpool Smart Node will continue to propose normally (i.e. proposing vanila blocks without using mev-boost), because the flags for builder bolcks is not supplied by default.
+External VCs using the endpoints provided by Rocketpool Smart Node can be set to enable/disable mev-boost by the user.

 ### Adjust BN settings
 `nano .rocketpool/override/eth2.yml`
 Add these lines